+When considering how to start a blog, one essential aspect is communication with your readers.
 When you gather emails, use an email marketing tool like Mailchimp to regularly update your new valuable posts, helpful tips for them, or anything that they’d care for.
 All sent straight to their inbox.
 Keep doing this to stay relevant to your audience.

 I won’t recommend it for beginners since the return on investment is never guaranteed.
 Even if you get visits through paid ads, that traffic is not worth it unless you’re getting the revenue back any time soon.

 Paid ads should be at the advanced level of your blogging career, where the budget is vast, and you’re up for some experiments, or you’ve a product to sell.

 Or if nothing else is helping in growing your blog.
 Give your best 6-8 months to your new blog before thinking about paid ads.
 There is no rush allowed when it comes to how to start a blog and make money with it.

 The fun part.
 Below listed are popular ways how to start a blog and make money.

 Ad networks will run ads on your blog, and you get to earn based on how many clicks or views ads get.
 No matter what niche you’re in, this door is always open for you.
 Famous ad networks for beginner bloggers are: Google AdSense, Adthrive, and Mediavine.
 So, this is the basic way how to start a blogging business.